 Not sure where to play?
 Browse our map and to find your ideal destination in a continent of possibilities.
 We know you will be spoiled for choice!
 Remember our Knowledgable golf experts are ready to answer any questions.

 Best-selling golf packages in Wales

 From family-friendly hotels to five-star luxury spa resorts you can be assured that we will provide you with the best price, variety and choice when it comes to your accommodation in Wales.

 Celtic Manor in the south, along with Marriott St Pierre and The Vale are three premium resorts with multiple golf courses onsite.
-City center favorites of Mercure Cardiff Holland House Hotel in the capital and Swansea's Dragon Hotel provide access to plenty of bars, restaurants and nightlife.
+Swansea's Dragon Hotel also provides access to plenty of bars, restaurants and nightlife.
 In the less densely populated north of Wales, we recommend the highly-regarded Quay Hotel, beautifully positioned on the Conwy Estuary, and the Celtic Royal Hotel in Caernarfon.

 Wherever you stay in Wales you will receive the warmest of welcomes and genuine hospitality.

 Golf travel tips for Wales